In 2021, Instagram reported over 500 million users viewed Stories.

 No, behind-the-scenes Stories don't necessarily talk about your product front and center, but they can give prospects an idea of what your company is like, the inner workings of your industry, and a look at the staff that customers could work with.

 Behind-the-scenes videos allow you to show off how hardworking or relatable your business might be, which might make viewers feel more comfortable working with you.

 One example of a brand that uses this technique is the NBA.
 The basketball league regularly shares videos of professional basketball players behind the scenes at games or celebrations.
 In the image below, they shared an Instagram Story video of basketball players taking a photo with the rapper Drake:

-Like narrative styled Instagram content, mini-documentaries tell a journalistic story that are slightly more complex and primarily centered around video -- like a documentary that you tap through.
+Like narrative-style Instagram content, mini-documentaries tell journalistic stories that are slightly more complex and primarily centered on video -- like a documentary that you tap through.